google/codeworld/RequirementChecker.md

   arguments.
 This example was implemented directly because it was the main point of the test class where we first tried out this feature.

+- `notDefined(var)`

+  Checks that there is no definition for a variable named `var`.
+If there is, it fails.

+- `usesAllParams(func)`

+  Checks that `func` makes use of all of its named parameters.
+If any parameters are not used in an equation, it fails.

+This is by no means intended to be the final constraint language;
+rather, it was the set of requirements needed for a specific test case, and was therefore implemented first (in a hacky way).
+The language is strongly subject to change in the future.

-The existing language should not be interpreted as any indicator of future syntax.
+Even the overall syntax should not be interpreted as any indicator of future syntax.
 In particular, it seems likely we will settle on a more standard format in the future, rather than a custom parser.
 Something like YAML or HCL seems best.